Salkantay Trail Treks

 The Salkantay Trail is perfect for mountain-lovers who want an adventure in the Andes Mountains.
 It is one of the most popular alternative treks to Machu Picchu.

 The route provides unparalleled views of the snow-capped Mount Salkantay, which stands at just over 6,200 meters.
 The whole trail provides an incredibly diverse range of scenic views, including crystal clear mountain lakes.

-The route reaches a maximum altitude of just over 4,600 meters and typically takes 5 days to complete, with two additional days spent acclimatizing in Cuzco.
-The highest point on this trek is higher than the highest pass on the Classic Inca Trail.
+The route reaches a maximum altitude of just over 4,600 meters (15,091 feet) and typically takes 5 days to complete, with two additional days spent acclimatizing in Cuzco.
+The highest point on this trek is higher than the highest pass on the the Inca Trail.